 maintaining a healthy lifestyle.

-Those factors that can be controlled include high blood pressure, smoking, diabetes, high cholesterol, excessive alcoholic intake, and illegal drug use.
+Those factors that can be controlled include high blood pressure, smoking, diabetes, high cholesterol, excessive alcohol intake, and illegal drug use.

 When a Stroke Occurs